apache/mxnet/docs/api/model.rst

-.. function:: FeedForward(arch :: Symbol, ctx)
+.. function:: FeedForward(arch :: SymbolicNode, ctx)

    :param arch: the architecture of the network constructed using the symbolic API.
    :param ctx: the devices on which this model should do computation.
 It could be a single :class:`Context`